-ARTICLE 6.03 INCREASES WITHIN SALARY RANGE
+ARTICLE 4.03 INCREASES WITHIN SALARY RANGE.

-- A. Salary advancement shall not be automatic, but shall be given only upon affirmative recommendation of the department head and upon the approval of the County Administrative Officer. - B. Employees shall be eligible for advancement to the second step of their salary range, except those hired above Step A, on their salary anniversary date after six months of continuous service on the first step.
-Eligibility for advancement will be on an annual basis thereafter until the employee reaches the maximum salary step of the appropriate salary range. - C. Normally, and as a general rule, upon progress and productivity, employees may be considered for an increase on salary according to the following general plan: - 1.
-The letters A, B, C, D, E, F, and G respectively denote the various steps in the pay range with each step increasing by approximately 5% per step; - 2.
-Step A shall be paid upon initial appointment to county service for a period of six months (1040 hours) except when Step B or C is indicated as the beginning pay step for a class; - 3.
-Step B will normally be paid upon satisfactory completion of the first six months (1040 hours) employment unless hired as a part-time employee, or unless contractual agreements with other state agencies specifically denote this increase; - 4.
+A. Salary advancement shall not be automatic, but shall be given only upon affirmative recommendation of the department head and upon the approval of the County Administrative Officer.

+- B. Employees shall be eligible for advancement to the second step of their salary range, except those hired above Step A, on their salary anniversary date after six months of continuous service on the first step.
+Eligibility for advancement will be on an annual basis thereafter, until the employee reaches the maximum salary step of the appropriate salary range. - C. Normally, and as a general rule, upon progress and productivity, employees may be considered for an increase on salary according to the following general plan: - 1.
+The letters A, B, C, D, E, F, and G respectively denote the various steps in the pay range; - 2.
+Step A shall be paid upon initial appointment to County service for a period of six months' (1040 hours), except when Step B or C is indicated as the beginning pay step for a class; - 3.
+Step B will normally be paid upon satisfactory completion of the first six months' (1040 hours), employment unless hired as a part-time employee; - 4.
 At the satisfactory completion of twelve months (2080 hours) service in Step B, employees may be considered for increase to Step C; - 5.
 At the satisfactory completion of twelve months (2080 hours) service in Step C, employees may be considered for increase to Step D; - 6.
-At the satisfaction of completion of twelve months (2080 hours) service in Step D, employees may be considered for increase to Step E. - 7.
-At the satisfaction of completion of twelve months (2080 hours) service in Step E, employees may be considered for increase to Step F, but only after the first full pay period following July 1, 2021.

-- 8. At the satisfaction of completion of twelve months (2080 hours) service in Step F, employees may be considered for increase to Step G, but only after the first full pay period following July 1, 2022. - D. Regular Part-time employees may be given step increases pursuant to Section 6.03C.
+At the satisfactory completion of twelve months (2080 hours) service in Step D, employees may be considered for increase to Step E. - 7.
+At the satisfactory completion of twelve months (2080 hours) service in Step E, employees may be considered for increase to Step F, but only after the first full pay period following July 1, 2021. - 8.
+At the satisfactory completion of twelve months (2080 hours) service in Step F, employees may be considered for increase to Step G, but only after the first full pay period following July 1, 2022. - D. Regular Part-time employees may be given step increases pursuant to Section 4.03c.

-ARTICLE 6.04 SALARY UPON PROMOTION
+ARTICLE 4.04 SALARY UPON PROMOTION.